Commercial Account Executive, Australia & NZ

 Tasks in the role

-Manage and maintain a healthy pipeline of key customers and continuously find new opportunities for our customers and qualified prospects and opportunities

-Collaborate with Sales Development, Customer Success, and Marketing teams to develop and execute account plans
+Create, preserve, and grow relationships within a designated book of business through prospecting, sales calls, and rapport-building.

-Maintain strong relationships with existing customers, understanding their business needs and providing additional Solutions of the Company to optimize growth
+Maintain strong relationships with existing customers, understanding their business needs and providing additional Semrush Solutions to optimize growth.

-KPIs of high-volume calls, minutes, demos, and strategic focus on outreach and follow-up personalized cadences to strengthen customer relationships

-Contribute feedback to the larger Company organization by utilizing strong analytical thinking, presentation, and problem-solving skills
+Contribute feedback to the larger Semrush organization by utilizing strong analytical thinking, presentation, and problem-solving skills.

 Travel is recommended but not necessary or required.